mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 ## Quality

-**Dapper**:
+**Dapper:**

 Dapper is already running since 2012 and is being used by *StackOverflow.com*.
-It has a huge consumer and is hugely backed by the community.
+It has a huge consumers and is hugely backed by the community.

-**RepoDb**:
+**RepoDb:**

-We are stating this to protect ourselves from any library bugs.
-Many challenges us that the quality of the software does not varies on the number of tests.
-However, we strongly believe that *spending* so much effort on tests would actually give confidence to the .NET community (*as the library consumers*).
-Practially, can prevent the library from any surprising bugs.
+We did our best to write *one-test per scenario* and we have delivered *thousand of items (approximately 7K)* for both *Unit* and *IntegrationTests*.
+We would like your help to review it as well.

-We have spent so many hours to write our own *Unit Tests* and *Integration Tests*.
+Below are the links to our test suites.

 - [Core Unit Tests](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Core/RepoDb.Tests/RepoDb.UnitTests)
 - [Core Integration Tests](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Core/RepoDb.Tests/RepoDb.IntegrationTests)